joshpeters/westerlund/README.md

 `westerlund` utilizes many ideas and functions developed and published by wonderful researchers cited here and within functions.
-Please cite original and deriative work if possible and deemed appropriate.
+Please cite original and derivative work if possible and deemed appropriate.
 If you come across work within this package that is derivative but not appropriately cited, please contact us right away so we can include that documentation.